-:

-- During the NWDAF(MTLF) registration, an NWDAF(MTLF) may include in the registration request to NRF, the ML model Filter information as described in clause 6.2A.2 for the trained ML model per Analytics ID(s), if available.
+The NWDAF containing MTLF shall include the ML model provisioning services (i.e., Nnwdaf_MLModelProvision, Nnwdaf_MLModelInfo) as one of the supported services during the registration in NRF when trained ML models are available for one or more Analytics ID(s) and may provide a (list of) Analytics ID(s), the ML model Filter for the trained ML model per Analytics ID, if available.

-- During the NWDAF(MTLF) discovery, the NRF may return one or more candidate NWDAF(MTLF) instance(s) to the NF consumer and each candidate NWDAF(MTLF) instance includes the ML model Filter information for the trained ML model per Analytics ID(s), if available.
+- During the NWDAF(MTLF) discovery, the NRF may return one or more candidate NWDAF(MTLF) instance(s) to the NF consumer and each candidate NWDAF(MTLF) instance includes the Analytics ID(s), the ML model Filter information for the trained ML model per Analytics ID, if available.